 - Do people stop scrolling and suddenly leave?
-You might have a false bottom or the content might be boring/irrelevant.
+Users are probably bored.

-There you go, you now have a checklist you can go through anytime you jump into Hotjar (or similar).
+The point is, you now have a checklist you can go through anytime you jump into Hotjar (or similar).
 These techniques could save you oodles of time and money, so it was worth delving into them properly.

 Install Hotjar (or similar) on your site and create the following: